MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-distributed-availability-groups.md

 Make sure the endpoints can communicate between the different availability groups in the distributed availability group.
 If one availability group is set to a specific network on the endpoint, the distributed availability group does not work properly.
 On each server that hosts a replica in the distributed availability group, set the listener to listen on all IP addresses (`LISTENER_IP = ALL`).

+> [!NOTE]
-When setting up a listener, note that only VNN listeners are supported - DNN listeners are not supported. see [Feature interoperability with AG and DNN listener](/azure/azure-sql/virtual-machines/windows/availability-group-dnn-interoperability).
+> Distributed Network Names (DNNs) are not currently supported with distributed availability groups.
+To learn more, see [Feature interoperability with AG and DNN listener](/azure/azure-sql/virtual-machines/windows/availability-group-dnn-interoperability).

 #### Create an endpoint to listen to all IP addresses